 Earning notoriety within her home state of WA for her easy on-stage manner and ability to draw audiences into her own private universe, when watching Emjay perform one really gets the sense that they are witness to a channeling of sorts -the act of music flowing through an individual.

-This point of difference has seen her support acts the likes of Juzzie Smith, Karin Page, Little Quirks and Saritah -a pattern set to continue into 2020.
+This point of difference has seen her support acts the likes of Saritah, Juzzie Smith, Karin Page and Little Quirks -a pattern set to continue through 2020 and beyond.

 Emjay performs as one half of folk duo "Moon & Honey" with her partner Dan White, and this pair are set to open Good Day Sunshine Festival in the Margaret River Region this March; performing with the likes of John Butler, Xavier Rudd, Josh Pyke, Ainslie Wills and Kyle Lionhart.

-In addition to this Emjay sings backing vocals with Fluid Groove act "Blue Child Collective" who were recently awarded "Best Regional Act" at the West Australian Music Awards and who have been busy on the festival and international touring circuit -recently playing Bendigo Blues and Roots, Nannup Music Festival, Nukara Music Festival and having supported such acts as Xavier Rudd, Sticky Fingers and The Cat Empire.
+In addition to this Emjay appears as a feature vocalist with Fluid Groove act "Blue Child Collective" who were recently awarded "Best Regional Act" at the West Australian Music Awards and who have been busy on the festival and international touring circuit -recently playing Bendigo Blues and Roots, Nannup Music Festival, Nukara Music Festival and having supported such acts as Xavier Rudd, Sticky Fingers and The Cat Empire.